RohanAlexander/telling_stories_with_data/_book/index.md

 Thank you to David Grubbs and the team at CRC Press for taking a chance on me and providing invaluable support.

 Thank you to Michael Chong and Sharla Gelfand for greatly helping to shape some of the approaches I advocate.
-However, both do much more than that and contribute in an enormous way to the spirit of generosity that characterises the R community.
+However, both do much more than that and contribute in an enormous way to the spirit of generosity that characterizes the R community.

 Thank you to Kelly Lyons for her support, guidance, mentorship, and friendship.
 Every day she demonstrates what an academic should be, and more broadly, what we should all aspire to be as a person.